Charlie Kirk: Aftermath

-Far-right activists such as Laura Loomer called for violence and retaliation in the aftermath of Kirk's assassination, and doxxed people they accused of celebrating or justifying Kirk's death.
+Far-right activists called for violence and retaliation in the aftermath of Kirk's assassination, with Laura Loomer saying "The Left are terrorists." and doxxed people they accused of celebrating or justifying Kirk's death.
 Right-wing activists and members of the Trump administration's initial demands—that people allegedly celebrating Kirk's death be silenced and fired—soon evolved into a campaign to punish people who expressed criticism of Kirk.
 The administration's involvement led to comparisons with McCarthyism and cancel culture; The New York Times called it "a conservative version of the cancel culture that only a few years ago was wielded by the American left", and said it was evidence of the rise of a "woke right".
 A USA Today analysis showed that by September 18 more than 100 people—including lawyers, doctors, first responders, and more than 50 high school teachers and college professors—had been censured, suspended, dismissed, or were under investigation.
-In response to the conservative and government campaign to silence critics of Kirk, especially following the suspension of Jimmy Kimmel, various commentators and publications discussed the issues of cancel culture and free speech in the United States in the aftermath of Kirk's death, including among others Tucker Carlson, The Guardian, NBC News, Reuters, and USA Today.
+In response to the conservative and government campaign to silence critics of Kirk, especially following the suspension of comedian Jimmy Kimmel's show, various commentators and publications discussed the issues of cancel culture and free speech in the United States in the aftermath of Kirk's death, including among others Tucker Carlson, The Guardian, NBC News, Reuters, and USA Today.
+Natasha Lindstaedt, a professor in the Department of Government at the University of Essex, wrote that some scholars have argued that the characterization of Kirk as a political martyr is "part of a Trump administration campaign to vilify the liberal left."